 The traditional tian dish is shaped like a shallow truncated cone, wide at the top and narrowing to the bottom.
-It is made from earthenware and may be colorfully glazed on the inside and unglazed on the outside.
-It is used as a baking dish in the oven.
-It is not as deep as a casserole dish and differs from a casserole dish in its conical shape.
+It is made from earthenware and is typically glazed on the inside, while the outside is left unglazed.
+Distinguished from a casserole dish by its conical shape, the tian is used as a baking dish that can go straight from the oven to the dinner table.

-Tian dishes may be served as vegetable side dishes or featured as the main course.
-They make a lovely presentation for a family-style meal, buffet dinner, or for a potluck dinner.
-It can be served warm or at room temperature and often tastes even better as leftovers.
-For outdoor summer buffets, a room temperature vegetable tian should have a low food safety risk.
+Tian dishes may be served as a vegetable side dish or featured as the main course.
+They make a lovely presentation for a family-style meal, buffet dinner, or potluck dinner.
+You can serve a tian warm or at room temperature, and it often tastes even better as leftovers.
+A room temperature vegetable tian should have a low food safety risk for outdoor summer buffets.

 Layering and arranging the vegetables in a tian gives them an elegant appearance.
-When garden vegetables are in season, a tian is a fun way to serve the bounty.
-The ubiquitous zucchini and summer squash, layered with tomatoes and potatoes and sprinkled with herbs and cheese are transformed into a dish everyone is eager to taste.
+The ubiquitous zucchini and summer squash, layered with tomatoes and potatoes and sprinkled with herbs and cheese, is transformed into a dish everyone is eager to taste.

-Lower layers of the tian can be made with yellow beans and green beans, alternated for color.
-A layer of sauteed onions also adds additional flavor.
-Vegetables may be sauteed or steamed before adding to the tian, to ensure the layers are all properly cooked before serving.
+- The tian's lower tian layers can be made with yellow and green beans, alternated for color.
+A layer of sautéed onions adds flavor, while proteins transform it into a balanced main dish.
+Vegetables may be sautéed or steamed, and meat should be thoroughly cooked to ensure the layers cook evenly.

-Provençal tian would traditionally be seasoned with thyme, garlic and olive oil.
+- Provençal tian is traditionally seasoned with thyme, garlic, and olive oil.

-The dish is often baked at 375 or 400 F and takes an hour or more to bake.
-Cheese may be added to the top layer halfway through the baking time.
+- The dish is often baked at 375 F or 400 F and takes an hour or more to bake.

 - Add cheese or au gratin to the top layer halfway through baking.